skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 #.
 Launches a controller which handles autoscaling, monitoring and load balancing;
 #.
 Returns a Service Endpoint which will be used to accept traffic;
 #.
 Meanwhile, the controller provisions replica VMs which later run the services;
 #.
-Once any replica is ready, the requests sent to the Service Endpoint will be redistributed to one of the endpoint replicas.
+Once any replica is ready, the requests sent to the Service Endpoint will be distributed to one of the endpoint replicas.

 After the controller is provisioned, you'll see the following in :code:`sky serve status` output: